colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 We will leverage offline caches and network intercepts to dynamically alter regular HTTP pages using Service Workers.
-The server will send just a skeleton of a page and the Service Worker will injects various bits and pieces to make a complete page.
+The server will send just a skeleton of a page which will get expanded by our Service Worker.
+We will inject cached portions of the final HTML page (called "partials" in our case) into predefined placeholders stored inside the requested page.

-By doing so, you can cache portions of you web page which change very rarely or which repeat on multiple pages (such as the header or footer) and just deliver the dynamic content which cannot be cached.
+By doing so, you can cache portions of your web page which change very rarely or which repeat on multiple pages (such as the header or footer) and just deliver the dynamic content which cannot be cached.
 In practice, this doesn't have a huge performance gain as we'll see at the end of the article, but it